Shoulder Injuries

 What to expect for impairment points

-Shoulder impairment is assessed based on range of motion, rotator cuff integrity, stability, and functional limitation.
-Each component of shoulder pathology is assessed separately.
+Shoulder impairment is assessed under GARP M Chapter 3 based on range of motion (flexion, abduction, external and internal rotation measured with a goniometer), rotator cuff integrity, joint stability, and functional limitation.
+Each distinct pathology (rotator cuff tear, labral tear, AC joint degeneration, instability) is assessed separately and the points combined.

 Use the DVA PI Points Calculator